Science4Parliament Podcast

 Welcome to the Science for Parliament podcast.

-It is presented by Dennis Naughten, a directly elected member of parliament in Ireland for the last 27 years, who has served as an Irish cabinet minister, and on the Council of the European Union ministers.
-He is chairperson of the Inter-Parliamentary Union Working Group on science and technology which is based in Geneva, which aims to inspire global parliamentary action through legislative work in the field of science and technology.
+It is presented by Dennis Naughten, a directly elected Member of Parliament in Ireland for nearly three decades, who has served as an Irish cabinet minister and on the Council of the European Union ministers.
+He is chairperson of the Inter-Parliamentary Union Working Group on Science and Technology, based in Geneva, which aims to inspire global parliamentary action through legislative work in the field of science and technology.

 Science4Parliament Podcast – Episode 8 – Water Caucuses with John Oldfield